wilbaker/VFSForGit/CONTRIBUTING.md

     * Interfaces can hide the performance characteristics of their underlying type.
 For example, an `IDictionary` could be a `SortedList` or a `Dictionary` (or several other data types).
     * Interfaces can hide the thread safety (or lack thereof) of their underlying type.
 For example, an `IDictionary` could be a `Dictionary` or a `ConcurrentDictionary`.
-    * Explicit types make explit these performance and thread safety characteristics when reviewing code.
+    * Explicit types make these performance and thread safety characteristics explicit when reviewing code.
     * VFS4G is not a public API and its components are always shipped together.
 Develoepers are free to make API changes to VFS4G's public methods.

 - *Method names start with a verb (e.g. "GetProjectedFolderEntryData" rather than "ProjectedFolderEntryData")*